-The Monstera Adansonii belongs to the Araceae family and is sometimes also known as Monstera Friedrichsthalii.
+The Monstera adansonii belongs to the Araceae family and is sometimes known as Monstera Friedrichsthalii.

 This plant is famous for its fenestrations and is grown for its unique-looking leaves.

 However, the plant does not easily achieve these fenestrations that it is so well known for.

 To achieve this, your plant needs to be provided with good care, and the leaves need to mature further and remain healthy.
 But if your plant is wilting, it indicates it’s unhappy.

 Monstera Adansonii wilts mostly due to underwatering.
 However, other factors also cause its leaves to start wilting.
 Reasons include overwatering, low humidity, fertilizer, pest, diseases, and temperature stress.
 The best thing to do is to change its watering schedule and see if the wilting stops.

 Reasons Why Your Monstera Adansonii is Wilting

 There are several reasons why your Monstera adansonii care might not be on point.

 Underwatering is the main cause behind why your Monstera Adansonii is wilting.
 Underwatering causes the soil to dry up, and your plant will not have enough water to survive.